'The Glory Part 2': Song Hye-Kyo Is Back For Revenge In New Season

 While Yeon-jin is the main target of Dong-eun, she also has the others who participated in her bullying with Yeon-jin in her crosshairs.

-There is also a scene where the group of the bullies are accusing each other of the death of the character named J, who they bullied before Dong-eun.
+There is also a scene where the group of the bullies are accusing each other over the death of the character named J, who they bullied before Dong-eun.

 Then Kim Gun-woo’s character Myeong-o is heard saying, “I’m the only one who’s innocent here.
 Me.”
 Myeong-o had gone missing in Part 1.